It’s a secret form of anxiety because people who experience it are often high-achievers who seem to have it together.

 15. You can’t “just stop it.”

-Anxiety isn’t something you can tell yourself to just stop doing.
-In fact, the above-mentioned researchers from the Weizmann Institute of Science found that people who are anxious have somewhat different brains than people who aren’t anxious.
-They noted that people can’t control their anxious reactions, due to a fundamental brain difference.
-(However, you can learn to cope with your anxiety and greatly lessen it — see the resources below).
+In fact, the above-mentioned researchers from the Weizmann Institute of Science found that people who are anxious have somewhat different brains than people who aren’t anxious, so they can’t control their anxious reactions.